Caring for the Environment

 We have always used recycled paper in the office for our care instructions and greeting cards, for any promotional material, leaflets and envelopes.
 From the beginning we have chosen packaging that is based on recyclable paper and cardboard rather than plastics or cellophane and we are constantly looking at ways of improving our sustainability.

 Our current boxes are made from 80% recycled material and all of our tissues and kraft papers are made using paper from sustainable sources and can easily be recycled in kerbside recycling.
 We introduced a new smaller box size in 2018 which has helped to reduce the amount of cardboard we use and the kraft paper 'padding' we use to protect our plants in transit is made from 100% recycled paper.

 In 2018 we also replaced the plastic bags we used to hold in soil and moisture in transit with biodegradable and compostable starch bags and the plastic seals on our gift wrap with paper alternatives.
 We've always used natural raffia to tie these bags, but every year we look again at our processes in house to see if there is more that we can do.
-In 2019 we started writing our greeting cards with these rather nifty pens made from recycled water bottles and this year we're delighted to have replaced the oxo biodegradable plastic document wallet we were using with a custom made fully compostable alternative.
+In 2019 we started writing our greeting cards with these rather nifty pens made from recycled water bottles and last year we were delighted to replace the oxo biodegradable plastic document wallet we had been using with a custom made fully compostable alternative.